TurnerHaa/manchester-marathon/README.md

 # mancs-marathon
-Data analysis of my first marathon.
+Data analysis of my first marathon in R Quarto.